How AI Can Boost Your Company Results

 According to the PwC survey, 72% of business executives believe AI will be a business advantage of the future.
 55% think that AI can boost productivity, support strategy, and generate growth.
 About the same margin also believe that using AI solutions outweighs the potential downside of employment concerns.
 In particular, 54% of businesses already implementing AI have experienced an increase in productivity.

-The future of work will undoubtedly be affected by automation and artificial intelligence, and it is easy to get caught up in the hype of “worker versus machine”.
-But that overlooks the fundamental role that HR and business leaders will play in constructing work and workplaces best suited to the emerging future.
-The right question isn’t which jobs are going to be replaced, but rather, what kind of work will be redefined, and how.
+Undoubtedly, the future of work will be affected by automation and artificial intelligence, and it is easy to get caught up in the hype of “worker versus machine”.
+But that overlooks the fundamental role HR and business leaders will play in constructing work and workplaces best suited to the emerging future.
+The question isn’t which jobs are going to be replaced, but rather, what kind of work will be redefined, and how.

 In reality, technology and job types have always evolved together.
 Solving the problems of work evolution requires deconstructing work to see the tasks within the jobs or occupations, but also “reconstructing work,” assembling those tasks into new jobs and occupations.
 This demands new HR and leadership capabilities, so vital new sets of emerging capabilities can be built into the broader organisation.

-In a survey by BCG (see graph below), nearly 70% said they are not fearful that AI will automate their own jobs.
+In a survey by BCG, nearly 70% said they are not fearful that AI will automate their own jobs.
 The same amount of respondents hope that AI will take over some of their presumably dull and unpleasant current tasks.
 However, 84% of respondents agree that AI will require employees to learn new skills within the next five years and augment their existing skills.

-Erik Brynjolfsson, Schussel Family Professor at the MIT Sloan School of Management comments: “Even with rapid advances, AI won’t be able to replace most jobs anytime soon.
-But in almost every industry, people using AI are starting to replace people who don’t use AI, and that trend will only accelerate.”
+“Even with rapid advances, AI won’t be able to replace most jobs anytime soon.
+But in almost every industry, people using AI are starting to replace people who don’t use AI, and that trend will only accelerate.” – Erik Brynjolfsson, Schussel Family Professor at the MIT Sloan School of Management

 “Artificial intelligence is the future.
 Artificial intelligence is science fiction.
 Artificial intelligence is already a part of our everyday lives.
 All those statements are true; it just depends on what flavour of AI you are referring to,” said long-time tech journalist Michael Copeland in one of his articles.

 Firstly, let’s look at how AI is being talked about today: AI is the big umbrella that encompasses terms like machine learning and deep learning.

 Deloitte’s Tech Trends 2017 report describes AI as a subset of a larger, more important category of technologies (MI) that also includes machine learning, deep learning, cognitive analytics, robotics process automation (RPA), and bots, to name a few.
-“Collectively, these and other tools constitute machine intelligence: algorithmic capabilities that can augment employee performance, automate increasingly complex workloads, and develop ‘cognitive agents’ that simulate both human thinking and engagement,” the report states.
+“Collectively, these and other tools constitute machine intelligence: algorithmic capabilities that can augment employee performance, automate increasingly complex workloads, and develop ‘cognitive agents’ that simulate both human thinking and engagement.”